2022–23 FC Barcelona season: March

+On 2 March, Barcelona got a narrow 1–0 away win against Real Madrid in the first leg of the Copa del Rey semi-finals thanks to an own goal from Éder Militão.
+In this match, Sergio Busquets made his 46th appearance in the El Clásico breaking the record for the most El Clásico appearances ever by a player, previously held by Lionel Messi and Sergio Ramos, both of whom had made 45 appearances.

 On 5 March, Barcelona defeated Valencia 1–0, getting their 20th win of the season in La Liga.
 Raphinha scored the only goal of the match, extending the team's lead at the top of the league table to 9 points.
-Ferran Torres also missed a penalty in the 55th minute and in the 59th minute, Ronald Araújo got sent-off after committing a last-man foul, for which he will be suspended for the next league match against Athletic Bilbao.
+Ferran Torres also missed a penalty in the 55th minute and in the 59th minute, Ronald Araújo got sent-off after committing a last-man foul, for which he was suspended for the next league match against Athletic Bilbao.

 On 12 March, Barcelona beat Athletic Bilbao 1–0 away, with Raphinha scoring the only goal of the match.
 The win helped keep the 9 point lead at the top of the table ahead of the El Clásico.
 This was Barcelona's 19th clean sheet in the league in which they have conceded only eight goals in 25 matches, breaking the record for fewest goals conceded after 25 matches, held jointly by Deportivo La Coruña in the 1993–94 season and Atlético Madrid in the 1990–91 season, both teams conceding 10 goals in 25 games.

-On 19 March, Barcelona defeated Real Madrid 2–1 in the El Clásico.
-This win put the team 12 points in front at the top of the table and was also Barcelona's 100th competitive El Clásico win and third consecutive win against Real Madrid across all competitions.
+On 19 March, Barcelona defeated Real Madrid 2–1 in the league's second El Clásico.
+This win put the team 12 points in front at the top of the table and was also Barcelona's 100th competitive El Clásico win, and third consecutive win against Real Madrid across all competitions.
 Franck Kessié scored the winning goal in the 92nd minute, aside from getting the team closer to winning the league title, the goal had another special significance as it was Barcelona's 3,000th goal scored in La Liga at the Camp Nou.